certtools/intelmq/docs/Data-Harmonization.md

 This list of required fields is *not* enforced by IntelMQ.

-**NOTE:** This document was copied from [AbuseHelper repository](https://github.com/abusesa/abusehelper/blob/master/docs/Harmonization.md) and improved.
+**NOTE:** This document was copied from [AbuseHelper repository](https://github.com/abusesa/abusehelper/blob/master/docs/Harmonization.md) (now [Arctic Security Public documents](https://github.com/arcticsecurity/public/blob/master/docs/Harmonization.md) and improved.